NVIDIA/NeMo/docs/source/asr/datasets.rst

 for reporting training progress.

-The ``tarred_shard_strategy`` field of the config file can be set if you have multiple shards and are running an experiment with multiprocessing.
+The ``tarred_shard_strategy`` field of the config file can be set if you have multiple shards and are running an experiment with multiple workers.
-It defaults to ``scatter``, which preallocates a set of shards per node which do not change during runtime.
+It defaults to ``scatter``, which preallocates a set of shards per worker which do not change during runtime.

 For more information about the individual tarred datasets and the parameters you can set, including shuffling options, see the corresponding class APIs on the `Datasets <./api.html#Datasets>`__ page.

 .. warning::
-  If using multiple processes the number of shards should be divisible by the number of workers to ensure an even split among workers.
+  If using multiple workers the number of shards should be divisible by the world size to ensure an even split among workers.
   If it is not divisible, logging will give a warning but training will proceed, but likely hang at the last epoch.
   In addition, if using mutiprocessing, each shard must have the same number of entries after filtering is applied.